 Time to fill: 67 days

 Energy runs significantly longer time to fill than the national average (67 vs 36 to 48 days) because of security clearance requirements, specialist skills screening, and lower candidate volume in the field.
-Direct CPH is slightly above average due to longer recruiter hours per hire.
+Direct CPH is near the national average, with longer recruiter hours per hire.
 Vacancy cost is substantial because of the long open period, which is why energy companies often over-invest in in-house sourcing and pipelining.

 Nonprofit